anthonylangsworth/EDMFAT/README.md

 # Contributing and Development

-Bugs reports and suggestions are welcome!
+Bug reports and suggestions are welcome!
 Please read the [FAQ](doc/faq.md) for details.

 See [Contributing](doc/contributing.md) if you want to help with development.